megardn/PennLINC.github.io/docs/TheWay/RunningDataLadPipelines.md

 data we've
 [curated in BIDS](/docs/TheWay/CuratingBIDSonDisk#curating-bids-datasets).
-This workflow is essentially the same for any of the preps, including fmriprep, qsiprep and aslprep.
+This workflow is essentially the same for any of the preps, including fmriprep, qsiprep, CPAC and aslprep.
 In this section we show how to create an *analysis dataset* that contains the prep containers, the provenance of the prep runs, and the prep outputs.